Reading Time: 8 minutes

 ‘Addressing just these few types of issues would significantly improve accessibility across the web.’

-WebAIM Million Report, 2024
+WebAIM Million Report, 2025

 Colour choices matter for accessible web content

+How often do you check colour combinations for accessibility?
 This refers to how well a text colour stands out against its background.
-To comply with the WCAG AA standards, colour contrast ratios for text against background should be 4.5:1 for 12pt text and 3:1 for larger text (14pt bold or 18pt regular).
-This ratio measures the difference in the perceived brightness between the two colours.
+To comply with the WCAG 2.1 AA standards, colour contrast ratios for text against background should be 4.5:1 for standard body text and 3:1 for larger text (14pt bold or 18pt regular).
+These ratios measure the difference in perceived brightness between two colours to ensure readability.

 Globally, one in 12 males and one in 200 women experience some form of colour blindness.
 Certain colour combinations create particular problems for people with colour blindness, such as red/green and blue/yellow.